MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-wizard/Step-1--Configure-the-DirectAccess-Infrastructure.md

 ## <a name="ConfigFirewalls"></a>Configure firewalls
 When using additional firewalls in your deployment, apply the following Internet-facing firewall exceptions for Remote Access traffic when the Remote Access server is on the IPv4 Internet:

--   6to4 trafficâ€”IP Protocol 41 inbound and outbound.
+-   6to4 traffic—IP Protocol 41 inbound and outbound.

--   IP-HTTPSâ€”Transmission Control Protocol (TCP) destination port 443, and TCP source port 443 outbound.
+-   IP-HTTPS—Transmission Control Protocol (TCP) destination port 443, and TCP source port 443 outbound.
 When the Remote Access server has a single network adapter, and the network location server is on the Remote Access server, then TCP port 62000 is also required.

     > [!NOTE]
     > This exemption has to be configured on the remote access server.
 All the other exemptions have to be configured on the edge firewall.